memtest86plus/memtest86plus/README.md

 directly ('dumped') to the raw device, either by using the `dd` command or by using a utility that provides the same functionality.

-When using an intermediate bootloader, the memtest.bin file should be stored in a disk partition the bootloader can access, and the bootloader configuration should be updated to boot from that file as if it were a Linux kernel with no initial RAM disk.
-Any boot command line options are ignored.
+When using an intermediate bootloader, either the `memtest.bin` file or the `memtest.efi` file should be stored in a disk partition the bootloader can access, and the bootloader configuration should be updated to boot from that file as if it were a Linux kernel with no initial RAM disk.
+Several boot command line options are recognised, as described below.
 If using the 16-bit boot protocol, PCMemTest will use the display in text mode (640x400).
 If using the 32-bit or 64-bit boot protocols, PCMemTest will use the display in either text mode or graphics mode, as specified in the boot_params struct passed to it by the bootloader.
 If in graphics mode, the supplied framebuffer must be at least 640x400 pixels; if larger, the display will be centred.
 If the system was booted in UEFI mode, graphics mode must be used.

+## Boot Options

+An intermediate bootloader may pass a boot command line to PCMemTest.
+The command line may contain one or more options, separated by spaces.
+Each option consists of an option name, optionally followed by an `=` sign and one or more parameters, separated by commas.
+The following options are
+recognised:

+  * smp
+    * enables the use of multiple CPU cores at startup
+  * nopause
+    * skips the pause for configuration at startup
+  * keyboard=<type>
+    * where <type> is one of
+      * legacy
+      * usb
+      * buggy-usb

+## Keyboard Selection

+PCMemTest supports both the legacy keyboard interface (using I/O ports 0x60 and 0x64) and USB keyboards (using its own USB device drivers).
+One or the other can be selected via the boot command line, If neither is selected, the default is to use both.
+An additional option on the boot command line is `buggy-usb` which enables the longer initialisation sequence required by some older USB devices.

+Note that older BIOSs usually support USB legacy keyboard emulation, which makes USB keyboards appear like legacy keyboards connected to ports 0x60 and 0x64.
+This can often be enabled or disabled in the BIOS setup menus.
+If PCMemTest's USB device drivers are enabled, they will override this and access any USB keyboards directly.
+The downside of that is that the USB controllers and device drivers require some memory to be reserved for their private use, which means that memory can't then be covered by the memory tests.

+PCMemTest's USB device drivers are work in progress.
+Not all USB devices are supported yet.

 ## Operation